Tom Kingsford

 Thomas Roland Kingsford (September 27, 1928 – October 29, 2005) was an American football player and coach.
 He served as the head football coach at Southern Utah University from 1967 to 1977, compiling a record of 51–51.
-An accomplished quarterback at the University of Montana, Kingsford was selected by the San Francisco 49ers in the 1951 NFL draft but had his playing career put on hold to serve in the Korean War.
+An accomplished quarterback at the University of Montana, Kingsford was selected by the San Francisco 49ers in the 24th round of the 1951 NFL draft but had his playing career put on hold to serve in the Korean War.